How to Apply

 The FAFSA is available in alternative formats and languages.
 You may find alternative formats online at FAFSA.gov or at the Financial Aid Office.

-IRS Data Retrieval Tool (Unavailable Indefinitely) allows many students and/or parents to electronically upload tax return data from the IRS directly into the FAFSA.
+IRS Data Retrieval Tool is now available, but only for the 2018-19 FAFSA.
+It allows many students and/or parents to electronically upload tax return data from the IRS directly into the FAFSA.
 This is a safe, secure and accurate way to insure the correct tax data is used.

 - FAFSA processing time at the Department of Education (DOE) depends on how you apply: